PETA's Christian Outreach Division Urges Archbishop—and Every Christian—to Show Compassion for All God's Creatures

 Animals are not mentioned in Genesis 1:29, which states that God provides “every seed-bearing plant” and “every tree whose fruit contains seed” as food for humans.
 Fish feel pain and fear, just as all animals do—but although more fish are killed for food each year than all other animals combined, they have virtually no legal protection from abuse.
 They slowly suffocate or are crushed to death when they’re dragged out of the oceans in huge nets, and the throats and abdomens of those who survive are cut open on the decks of fishing boats.

 Vegan meals spare other animals suffering, too: In today’s meat and dairy industries, chickens’ throats are cut while they’re still conscious, piglets are castrated without painkillers, and mother cows are separated from their beloved babies shortly after birth.
 Vegans are also less prone to suffering from heart disease, obesity, cancer, and diabetes than meat-eaters are—and they have smaller carbon footprints, too, as the meat industry is a major producer of the greenhouse gases that contribute to climate change.

 LAMBS and PETA offer easy vegan meal plans for people who go vegan for Lent as well as a free vegan starter kit full of recipes, tips, and more.
-The group also sent letters to Blase Cardinal Cupich (Chicago), Timothy Cardinal Dolan (New York), Daniel Cardinal DiNardo (Houston), and Joseph Cardinal Tobin (Newark).
+LAMBS also sent letters to Blase Cardinal Cupich (Chicago), Timothy Cardinal Dolan (New York), Seán Cardinal O’Malley (Boston), and Joseph Cardinal Tobin (Newark).